collinalexbell/daemon.life/index.md

 ## Current Work

 I recently moved to NYC without a plan, except to meet interesting people.
-I posted an ad on craigslist as a mechetronics engineer and found BJ Henrici who is the great uncle of Alexis Ohanian, the founder of reddit.
+I posted an ad on craigslist as a mechetronics engineer and found BJ Henrici who is the great uncle of Alexis Ohanian (the founder of reddit).
 I promised to do 80 hours a work for him as a product manager for the next 6 months in order to learn from his bunsiness experience and to perfect my work discipline.
 I am developing a laser inspection system of fiber producing machinery.

 ## Future